inviqa/SysAdmin/rpi_wallboard/README.md

 ```
 You can monitor the dumping progress via Activity Monitor (on a Mac), filtering for the dd process.
 ```
+* Copy the wallboard_setup.sh script in the SD card BOOT partition.
 * Copy the config.txt in the SD card BOOT partition.
-* Copy the xinitrc in the SD card BOOT partition.
+* Copy the xinitrc in the SD card BOOT partition. -not mandatory-
-* Copy the wallboard_setup.sh script in the SD card BOOT partition.
+* Copy the rc_local.patch in the SD card BOOT partition. -not mandatory-

+Edit the config.txt and modify these parameters according to your specific needs: hostname, ssid, ssid_password (in clear)

 Gacefully unmount the SD card, then plug it into the RPi and turn the RPi on with a keyboard, mouse and screen connected (we need the keyboard & mouse just for the first run).